boschrexroth/ctrlx-automation-sdk/samples-cpp/automation.bundle/README.md

 ## Prerequisites

-* Buildenvironment WSL or Virtual Box
+* Build environment - we recommend a QEMU virtual machine
-* ctrlX AUTOMATION SDK Version 1.2
+* ctrlX AUTOMATION SDK archive
 * ctrlX CORE<sup>virtual</sup> or ctrlX CORE

-## Requirements and dependencies
+### Requirements and Dependencies on the ctrlX CORE

 This example requires the snap `rexroth-automationcore` and `rexroth-motion` installed on ctrlX CORE device.

-## Getting Started
+## Visual Studio Code (VSCode)

-1. Launch IDE (VSCode for example)
+1. Launch VSCode on your host computer.
+2. Connect to your build environment
-2. Open the sample directory `samples-cpp/automation.bundle`
+2. Open the folder `samples-cpp/automation.bundle`
-3. Build and install the snap as described in `Setup` section
+3. Build and install the snap as described in the `Setup` section
-4. Check output in the web interface
+4. Check the output in the ctrlX web interface

 ## Screenshots